Street names: also known as “Plazana or Kwape.”

 How is Nyaope used?

-There is also a craze among Nyaope users called Bluetooth where addicts share a Nayope hit.
+There is also a craze among Nyaope users called Bluetooth, where addicts share a Nayope hit.
 One addict will inject himself with Nyaope and then draw some of his blood and give it to another addict who injects himself with it.
 It is a dangerous game that causes horrible abscesses at injection sites and transfers HIV between addicts.
-Inflamed sores can lead to limb amputations.
+In addition, inflamed sores can lead to limb amputations.

 What is the effect of the drug?